 All Suffolk districts report a rise in Covid infection rates

-Covid infection rates have risen in all of Suffolk's districts - but Babergh's remains among the lowest in the country.
+Covid infection rates have risen in districts throughout Suffolk after previously ranking among the lowest in England - but still remain relatively low.

 Data released by the government for the week up to August 19 has shown West Suffolk's seven-day infection rate was the highest in the county at 262.8 cases per 100,000 people.

 Mid Suffolk's rate has jumped to 256.5, with Ipswich's increasing to 219.2 and East Suffolk's to 217.3.

 Babergh's infection rate is now the lowest in the county at 191.9.